 In 1823, Joseph Smith claimed that an angel named Moroni appeared to him and, over the next few years, brought him to a set of gold plates that were compiled by Moroni’s father Mormon.
 These plates were then buried in the Hill Cumorah until Joseph Smith was allowed to take possession of them in 1827.
 They were said to be translated by Joseph Smith, as he used a magical seer stone that was placed in a top hat and revealed the English working of the plates.
 According to Apostle James E. Talmage,

 The Book of Mormon is preeminently an American book, comprising the history of the aboriginal peoples of the New World.
 It professes to be the modern translation of certain records, covering the period from B. C. 600 to about A. D. 420, with which is incorporated the abridgment of a yet earlier history.
 The original account was inscribed on thin sheets of gold, in small characters of the Reformed Egyptian style.
 The plates were taken from their repository on the side of a hill near Palmyra, New York.
 This was in September, 1827; and in the early months of 1830 the English translation was published.
 The Book of Mormon story deals in part with the general history of the ancient peoples, their rise and fall as nations, their wars and intrigues of state, their alternating epochs of material prosperity and adversity; but more particularly it preserves an account of the Divine revelations, the prophets and prophecies with which the ancient Americans were blessed; and thus the work stands before the world as the Scriptures of the Western Continent” (The Vitality of Mormonism, p.
 132).

-Thirteenth President Ezra Taft Benson said that this book proved Mormonism to be true.
+Thirteenth President Ezra Taft Benson said that this book is proof Mormonism to be true.
 He explained,

 If the Book of Mormon is true, then Jesus is the Christ, Joseph Smith was His prophet, The Church of Jesus Christ of Latter-day Saints is true, and it is being led today by a prophet receiving revelation (First Presidency Message: “The Book of Mormon is the Word of God,” Ensign, January 1988).